-During 2005, the Company issued approximately 1.5 million additional shares through its Dividend Reinvestment and Stock Purchase Plan ("DRSPP"), Employees' Investment Plan, Management Incentive Plan, and Stock Incentive Plan.
-In July 2005, the Company registered 750,000 additional shares of common stock with the SEC for issuance under the Employees' Investment Plan.
+During 2006, the Company issued approximately 1.5 million additional shares of common stock through the Dividend Reinvestment and Stock Purchase Plan ("DRSPP"), Employee Investment Plan, Management Incentive Plan, and Stock Incentive Plan.
+In addition, in 2006, Southwest offset capital outlays by collecting approximately \$48.6 million in net advances and contributions from third-party contractors.

-In October 2005, the Company issued \$100 million (unregistered securities) in Clark County, Nevada, 4.85% Series 2005A IDRBs.
-The IDRBs were issued at a discount of 0.75% and are due October 2035.
-At December 31, 2005, \$24.6 million in proceeds from the new IDRBs remained in trust.
-The proceeds from the IDRBs are being used by Southwest to expand and upgrade facilities in Clark County, Nevada.
+In September 2006, the Company issued \$56 million in Clark County, Nevada 4.75% IDRBs Series 2006A pursuant to a financing agreement and indenture.
+The IDRBs were issued at a discount of 0.625% and are due September 1, 2036.
+The net proceeds from the IDRBs were used by Southwest to expand and upgrade facilities in Clark County, Nevada.

-2006 Construction Expenditures and Financing
+2007 Construction Expenditures and Financing

-Southwest estimates construction expenditures during the three-year period ending December 31, 2008 will be approximately \$778 million.
-Of this amount, approximately \$284 million are expected to be incurred in 2006.
+Southwest estimates construction expenditures during the three-year period ending December 31, 2009 will be approximately \$880 million.
+Of this amount, approximately \$337 million are expected to be incurred in 2007.
 During the three-year period, cash flow from operating activities (net of dividends) is estimated to fund over 90 percent of the gas operations' total construction expenditures, assuming timely recovery of currently deferred PGA balances.
-Southwest also has \$117 million in long-term debt maturities over the three-year period.
-The Company expects to raise \$75 million to \$100 million from its various common stock programs.
-IDRB funds held in trust will provide \$24.6 million.
-The remaining cash requirements are expected to be provided by other external financings sources.
-The timing, types, and amounts of these additional external financings in sources.
-The timing, types, and earnings.
+Southwest also has \$43 million in long-term debt maturities over the three-year period.
+Maturities would increase to \$50.5 million if an existing bondholder exercises a discretionary put option in 2007.
+The Company expects to raise \$100 million to \$125 million from its various common stock programs.
+Any remaining cash requirements are expected to be provided by existing credit facilities and/or other external financing sources.
+The timing, types, and amounts of these additional external financings will be dependent on a number of factors, including conditions in the capital markets, timing and amounts of rate relief, growth levels in Southwest service areas, and earnings.
 These external financings may include the issuance of both debt and equity securities, bank and other short-term borrowings, and other forms of financing.